Nice. Luc Tuymans

 The conceptual core of Tuymans’s work is rooted in a fundamental skepticism about representation and the originality of painting.
 Perhaps better than any, the genre of portraiture allows Tuymans to explore the balance all painting strikes between revealing and concealing.
 Nice.
 Luc Tuymans will present approximately 30 paintings by the artist from his earliest mature work G. Dam, 1978 to canvases finished as recently as 2011.
 While most are portraits in the conventional sense, others, such as Bloodstains, 1993 and Fingers, 1995, illustrate the artist’s intentionally elliptical approach to representation.
 Tuymans’s works will be placed in dialogue with a selection of portraits from the Menil Collection’s permanent holdings.
 Exploiting the diversity of the collection, the exhibition will include works from ancient, African, and Native American cultures, alongside modern and contemporary examples of portraiture.

 Organized by Menil Director Josef Helfenstein in collaboration with the artist, the exhibition will be accompanied by a catalogue with essays by critic, artist and curator Robert Storr.

-This exhibition is generously supported by Baker Botts L.L.P., Bank of America, Clare Casademont and Michael Metz, Gensler, Lea Weingarten, and the City of Houston.
+This exhibition is generously supported by Louisa Stude Sarofim, The Brown Foundation, Inc., Houston Endowment Inc.; Marilyn Oshman, Mark Wawro and Melanie Gray, The George and Mary Josephine Hamman Foundation; Baker Botts L.L.P., Bank of America, Clare Casademont and Michael Metz, Government of Flanders through Flanders House New York; Paul and Janet Hobby, Gensler, Russell Reynolds Associates, Lea Weingarten, and the City of Houston.